DNACENSolutions/dnac_ansible_workflows/workflows/device_credentials/README.md

   ![Alt text](./images/assign_creden.png)

   **Purpose**:
-    - Assign clredentials to sites.
+    - Assign credentials to sites.
     - Update new credentials to sites.

   **Input example for Assign Credentials to sites**: